 You should keep good records of spending on referendum advertisements in case you reach the $13,800 threshold.

 Spending more than $100,000 means you needed to file an expense return

 If you spent more than $100,000 on advertising for a referendum, you must complete and file a return by 17 February 2021.

 You must not spend more than $338,000 per referendum

 The spending limit for referendum advertisements is $338,000.
 If you were advertising for both referendums, you could spend up to $338,000 on one referendum and up to $338,000 on the other referendum.

 You couldn't split costs for referendum advertisements

 Costs for referendum advertisements couldn't be split.
 If one advertisement covers both referendum topics, count the total towards both limits.

 Example: a $1,000 billboard could count as both $1,000 spent on the Cannabis referendum and $1,000 spent on the End of Life Choice referendum.
 If the billboard was also an election advertisement, it would be counted again as $1,000 towards the election expense limit.

 Tell us if someone broke the rules

 Contact us if you believe someone broke the referendum advertising rules for promoter statements or the referendum finance rules.

 Different rules applied once voting started

-Different rules apply once voting started, and on election day (17 October 2020).
+Different rules applied once voting started, and on election day (17 October 2020).